ibm-cloud-docs/hs-crypto/initialize_hsm.md

   ibmcloud tke cryptounit-exit-impr
   ```
   {: pre}

+  When prompted, enter the password for the current signature key file.

   ** Important:** The command to exit imprint mode must be signed by one of the added crypto unit administrators using the signature key.
 After the crypto unit exits imprint mode, all commands to the crypto unit must be signed.